Ambapani

 Ambapani is a small village/hamlet in Thethaitangar block, Simdega District, Jharkhand state, India.
 It comes under Ambapani panchayat.
 It is located 21 km south of the district headquarters at Simdega, 9 km from Thethaitanger and 150 km from the state capital of Ranchi.

-History

 Geography

 Taraboga (9 km), Rajabasa (11 km), Ghutbahar (14 km), Tukupani (15 km), Meromdega (15 km) are the villages situated near Ambapani.
 It is surrounded by Bolba Block to its west, Bansjore Block to its east, Biramitrapur Block to its east and Simdega Block to its north.

 Simdega, Biramitrapur, Rajagangapur and Raurkela are the nearby cities.